 There is a new restaurant – Manna – in Riccione Paese.
 We went there to check how it is.
 It is in Viale Lazio 30.
 This is a proper restaurant, a bit pricey, but we went there for a pizza.
 They advertise as Cucina con Pizza, which means Kitchen with Pizza.
 It was good, although we had to wait for a long time for our meal to arrive.
 I suspect that was because for them pizza is secondary and on the side, they primarily concentrate on proper meals.

 We also went back to Pepper Riccione, in Viale Lazio 12.
-As I previously mentioned, it is an excellent bar, away from touristic spots.
-A perfect place for an afternoon coffee or a late afternoon aperitivo.
+As I previously mentioned, it is an excellent bar, away from the touristic spots.
+A perfect place for an afternoon coffee or aperitivo.

 However, my favourite ice-cream place in Riccione is Panna & Cioccolato.
 Their ice-cream is divine.
 Although, I am perfectly aware that I should never eat such things, I could not resist.
 Anyway if we do it very occasionally, perhaps it’s OK.